UQ Winter Research Program

 Students need to be curious, highly motivated and interested in learning something new.

-Primary supervisor: Dr Evelyne Deplazes
+Primary supervisors: Dr Evelyne Deplazes

 Before you apply: Contact the primary supervisor.